Backcountry Skiing Accessories

 Hometown: Rimouski, Quebec, Canada.
 Ski/Board Idol: Terje Hakonsen.
 What brought you to Whistler: I was working at Option and was about to become a dad and needed to be closer to the mountains, so knocked on Prior’s door.
 Why do you like working at Prior?
 I can talk with Chris about surfing, big waves and empty breaks and he gets it.
 What do you like most about Prior skis/boards?
 The name on the boards makes me feel like I am connected with the customer and that’s priceless.

 Originally from Belgium, Emilie has always been teaching snowboarding so that she could ride all over the world.
 It started with Austria, France, Switzerland, Italy and New Zealand.
-After her master in sport management, she continued her snowboard trips to Argentina, Chile and ended in Whistler Canada.
+After her Master in Sport Management, she continued her snowboard trips to Argentina, Chile and ended in Whistler Canada.
 It was in this valley that she found everything she was looking for.
-Pow, space, untouched mountains, friendly people, ”sick” riders, stoked people, splitboard adventures, millions of outdoor possibilities and did she say pow?!
-She now resides in Pemberton and has called Pemby home for four years.
+Pow, space, untouched mountains, friendly people, ”sick” and stoked riders, splitboard adventures, downhill biking, cross country biking and millions of outdoor possibilities.
+She is always looking at how to get to the next level and at how to do more.
+Emilie now resides in Pemberton and has called Pemby home for five years.

 Hometown: Leuven, Belgium.
 Ski/Board Idol: Xavier de le Rue.
 The day I’ll be able to ride down that frozen waterfall...
 Why do you like working at Prior?
 I get to use my past experience in sport management and sport events in a great environment.
 The company embraces backcountry touring, which is part of my day to day life.
-Everything at the Prior factory is hand built and I believe this is something to be proud of.
+Everything at the Prior factory is hand built which means that we can always build our new dream ride!
 The whole team is driven by the snow and we all get to sneak out for a ride when the snow is falling.
 What do you like most about Prior skis/boards?
 They rip like no other board I’ve ever ridden before.
 You can cut through anything and you know it'll bring you down safely.
 It’s like your best buddy!

 Greg Parkhurst: Manufacturing Assistant